JesseMasselink/WV_Chatbot_0.1/README.md

 # User Manual for Chatbot Application
 ## Overview
 This guide will walk you through setting up and running the chatbot application.
 The app is built using Python 3.11 and runs inside a virtual environment called WVenv (Waste Vision Environment) to manage all the required libraries and dependencies.
 Follow the steps below to get started.
+Instruction on how to use the chatbot are described at the bottom of this document.

 ## Step 1: Install Python 3.11
 Before running the application, make sure Python 3.11 is installed on your system.